juliana-witzke/InclusiveMarket/README.md

 # Purpose

-<b>Deh's Market</b> was created to support TDD learning.
+<b><a href="https://github.com/dehcastro/dehsmarket">Deh's Market</a></b> was created to support TDD learning.
 This application has its styles already done so you can focus on using TDD to implement its functionalities.
 You can check [tests suggestions](#tests-suggestions) down below.

 # Installation